 For the defined benefit plan, investments are generally reported at fair value.
 Marketable securities (stocks, bonds, warrants, and options) are traded on public exchanges.
 The Northern Trust Company, SURS custodial bank, establishes these prices using third-party pricing services.
 Generally, these values are reported at the last reported sales price.
 Certain investments that do not have an established market value are reported at estimated fair value obtained from a custodial bank or investment management firm.
 These investments include commingled investment pools, where the underlying assets are individually marked to market (i.e., estimated fair value) on a daily basis and individually traded on publicly recognized exchanges.
-The investment manager, using methods approved by the Chartered Financial Analyst (CFA) Institute (formerly known as the Association for Investment Management Research) or other industry standards, values non-marketable securities (real estate and private equity).
+The investment manager, using methods approved by the CFA Institute or other industry standards, values non-marketable securities (real estate and private equity).
 These methods generally include detailed property level appraisals and discounted cash flow analysis.